Tips for when you are photographed

 Let them drape naturally by your side, with relaxed fingers, or, if seated, let them rest naturally on your knee or thigh.
 Don't ball up your hand (many people do this unconsciously).

 Cross your arms across your chest - this is more of a power pose - great for business photos.
-Couple this with chin slightly down (forehead towards the lens) and it's a very powerful look.
+Couple this with a smile and it softens the pose, or, pair with a non-smile and chin slightly down (forehead towards the lens) and it's a very powerful look.

-Hand(s) on hip - A classic pose that flatters in a feminine way, suitable for any occasion.
+Hand(s) on hip - a classic pose that flatters in a more feminine way, but suitable for any gender and suitable for any occasion.
 Try one hand or both!

 Or, my favorite - interact with the environment around you.
 On stairs?
 Hand on a railing.
 In a chair?
 One hand on the chair arm, the other hand on your leg relaxed.
 Seated behind a desk?
 Fold hands in front of you on the desk and lean towards the camera.
 Or, if your partner is with you in the image, interact with them with one or both hands; arm around the waist or shoulder, hand on their chest, hand clutching their collar - the possibilities are endless.